What is a Stablecoin?

 It’s worth mentioning that, apart from a few small scale pilots - particularly in China by the PBOC - no nation has implemented a CBDC yet.
 Therefore, existing projects vary wildly in form, technology, and monetary structure.

-We’ll explore the whys and workings of CBDCs in a future article.
+We explore in the Learn Crypto blog why governments see CBDCs as a way to retain control over money in a digital world.
 For now, let’s focus on how they compare to cryptocurrencies.

 In many ways, it’s useful to think of CBDCs as a hybrid between Bitcoin and a fiat currency.